inactivist/twitter-streamer/README.md

 The program will produce CSV output when using `--fields` (`-f`) field specifiers.
 See [*Field Output Selectors*](#field-output-selectors), below.
 ## Experimental Features ##
+### Following users ###
+As of v0.0.6-dev, you can follow user ids by using the `--follow` (`-F`) option.
+The `--follow` option accepts a list of comma-separated integer user id values.

+I plan to add user `screen_name` lookup at some point, in the meantime, you can use the helper script `scripts/lookup-users.py`:

+    $ python scripts/lookup-users.py twitter,tweepy
+    tweepy: 14452478
+    twitter: 783214

+(Please keep in mind that per the Streaming API docs, following users does not filter results to only those users, rather, it adds the selected users' streams to the incoming stream results.)

 ### Location-based searching ###
 As of v0.0.4, you can add location-based search criteria by specifying the `--locations` option.
 The value is a comma-separated list of longitude, latitude pairs that